aclemen1/modulr/README.md

-# modulr -- A Dependency Injection (DI) Framework for R
+# modulr — A Dependency Injection (DI) Framework for R

 ## Raison d'être

-The `modulr` package aims for a clear separation between code complication and complexity in R, highlighting the core purpose and behaviour of objects (application code), and hiding their construction and wiring (infrastructure code).
-It allows to break down sequential programs into discrete, modular units that are loosely coupled (minimizing impact of significant changes to the internals of a module on other ones), simple to develop, test, re-use and share in a wide range of situations.
+The `modulr` package is a Dependency Injection (DI) Framework for R. As every DI framework, it aims for a clear separation between code complication and complexity, highlighting the core purpose and behaviour of objects (application code), and hiding their construction and wiring (infrastructure code).
+By design, `modulr` allows to break down sequential programs into discrete, modular units that are loosely coupled, simple to develop, test, reuse and share in a wide range of situations.

-# Pros
+## Pros

+  * modules are easy (and fun) to develop,
+  * modules are easy to test,
-  * modules are more reusable
+  * modules are easy to read,
-  * modules are more testable
+  * modules are easy to reuse,
-  * modules are more readable
+  * modules are easy to share,
-  * modules are easier to maintain
+  * modules are easy to maintain, and
-  * modules allow for more SOLID (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion) code

-# Acknowledgment
+  * modules force (a bit) to keep up with good practices.

+## Acknowledgments

+The `modulr` package has been developed by the University of Lausanne in Switzerland.
+The main goal of this package was to support the production of the institutional statistics and sets of indicators.
+Streamlined industrialization of data-related processes, agility, reusability and coding with fun in a distributed development environment were the first requirements.

+The `modulr` package is in production for several months as by July 2015, with unprecedented results and great adoption among various distributed teams.
+Therefore, it is an honour to open the code and share it with the vibrant community of R developers, researchers, teachers and users.

-`modulr` is widely inspired from `RequireJS` and `AngularJS` for Javascript.
+The `modulr` package for R is deeply inspired from `AngularJS` and `RequireJS` for Javascript, as well as `guice` for Java.

-# Installation
+## Installation

 You can install the latest development version of `modulr` from github with
 ``` r